jonhoo/simio/README.md

 The simulator's `STDOUT` will contain anything printed inside the running automaton instances, while `STDERR` will contain messages from the simulator.

+## Quick demos

+To see quick demos, run `make`, and then run one of the scripts in the [examples/demos](examples/demos) directory.
+Demos for Bellman-Ford, Paxos, Peterson's leader-election algorithm, and Luby Maximal Independent Set are given.